-The American Shorthair is a notably popular feline breed and for good reasons.
+The American Shorthair is a popular feline breed, and for good reason.
 These kitties are not only playful, yet calm, but they are also great for big families with children.

-Being among the top most popular feline breeds out there, it requires special nutrition, proper health care and frequent playtime sessions.
+It requires special nutrition, proper health care, and frequent playtime sessions.

-Another reason to keep your American Shorthair kitty strictly indoors is the fact that it may decide to make friends with a stranger walking down the street or with a stray dog.
-And losing your beloved pet due to its over-friendliness will be truly devastating.
+Another reason to keep your American Shorthair kitty strictly indoors is the fact that it may decide to make friends with a stray dog or a stranger walking down the street.
+And losing your beloved pet due to its over-friendliness would be truly devastating.

 Here are some more interesting facts about the American Shorthair cats, most of which will most definitely make you wish you had one of these as a pet.

 They Aren’t American

 Contrary to the breed’s official name, American Shorthair furballs aren’t American at all.

 They actually originate in Europe!

 Once upon a time, European sailors started importing these creatures into North America on their ships.
 Due to the cats’ excellent hunting skills, they were an indispensable part of the crew because they kept the cargo safe from rodents.